orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - Inconsistency is statement of reprogrammability - or multiple levels of abstraction - Overlapping multiple levels of description
 - Want to allow for conflicting perspectives, of which aspects can still be invariant
 - Better way of thinking about needing some none-one-way to describe a one-way connection
+- Dynamics, Physics
+	- ordered to talk about usefully (assymetry), higher-arity cases more in line with ignoring/invariances of that order.
+Where an invariance is something like a branching ray as a cursor along every entry of some other ray.
+	- Local changes move larger structures.
+	- Shoving causal history in some direction?  ; determining traversal of branched structure??
+	- Particles are seemingly temporally stable orbits/modular structures?
+- Mathematics
+	- You could probably phrase mathematics as have access to the `.self` equivalency Ray, and assuming one can traverse that structure arbitrarily, and ignoring how one has access to that.
+And this becomes problematic for mathematics if there is some way to traverse from `.self`, back to the current ray we're referencing.
+Which would be the moment you'd call it an inconsistency.
+But that as an argument, only holds up if you can indeed traverse arbitrarily.
+But it is likely exactly this property which allows for homoiconic foundations of mathematics
+	- Traversing `.self` without time-step would be a projective plane?
+Recursive definition of a projective plan but then (partially?) accessible as a calculus?

 ---